ClaireDuSoleil/ZebraCrossing/README.md

 This is how cmake works with Visual Studio 2013 to build Win32 release and debug:

-  1. cd to root directory or distribution
+  1. cd to root directory of distribution
   2. mkdir build
   3. cd build
   4. cmake -G "Visual Studio 12" ..